 As part of the settlement, Indian River Power will investigate and evaluate the opacity violations on Units 3 and 4, implement an optimization plan for the electrostatic precipitators (particulate control devices) for Units 1, 2, 3, and 4, and establish policies to minimize opacity and nitrogen oxides violations.
 The settlement will also require Indian River Power to purchase and provide to the Department an Ultrafine Particle Monitor and pay a civil penalty of $5,000.

-In 2007, DNREC and NRG signed a consent decree consent decree requiring the facility to dramatically cut air pollutants by 2009.
-The Department issued a permit for the construction of the Phase II Industrial Landfill in October 2008.
+In 2007, DNREC and NRG signed a consent decree requiring the facility to dramatically cut air pollutants by 2009.
+DNREC issued a permit for the construction of the Phase II Industrial Landfill in October 2008.
 Construction of Cell 1 of the Phase II Landfill was completed in September 2010 and that cell is currently in use.

 DNREC has also issued Acid Rain and Title V permits to the Indian River Power Plant permits.